level7up/php-ai-assistant/README.md

 # AI Assistant Package

-A Laravel package that provides an AI-powered assistant widget for HashStudio applications.
+A Laravel package that provides an AI-powered assistant widget for laravel applications.

 ## Features